 difference between a full flex tenkara rod and the Sagiri seiryu rod

 that actually matters.
 Most Japanese anglers would use a Sagiri when fishing for chubs or dace.
 I looked through all my Sagiri photos and couldn't find one chub or one dace.
 Lots of trout, though!
 Lots of trout.

 The Daiwa Sagiri is a wonderful trout rod for fish up to about 16".
 Larger fish, particularly in fast current, will tend to break the 6X tippet.
 For American tenkara anglers, the tippet limitation may be the most significant difference between a seiryu rod and a tenkara rod.
-Tenkara rods are generally rated for tippets up to 4X, while seiryu rods are generally limited to 6X or 6.5X.
+Tenkara anglers generally use 5X while most seiryu rods are limited to 6X or 6.5X.